 Producer Car Administrators

 Producer car administrators include a variety of grain companies from both Canada and the United States, each with their own unique marketing strategies and supply chains logistics.
 BTR originated shipments have gone to as many as 8 different administrators in any given year, depending on conditions in the marketplace, grain quality profiles, car supply issues, and a variety of other factors.
+Please contact our office for a current list of active administrators.

 Key administrators in our region over the last several years have included:

-- The Andersons – Neil Schuller
+- The Andersons – Alex Reed

-- ADM – Orion Roy Wright
+- ADM – Orion Roy Wright, Brian Harland

 Car Loading Options